Ahwahnee Hotel: Construction

 The hotel was constructed from 5000 shton of rough-cut granite, 1000 shton of steel, and 30000 ft of timber.
 The steel came from the Union Iron Works in San Francisco and the timber came from land owned by the Curry family.
 The apparent wood siding and structural timber on the hotel's exterior are actually formed from stained concrete poured into molds to simulate a wood pattern.
 Concrete was chosen as the material for the outside "wood" elements to make the hotel fire resistant.
 Construction lasted eleven months and cost US$1,225,000 upon completion in July 1927.

 After construction was complete, the company began an advertising campaign to showcase the new amenities.
 However, just before opening day, the director noticed that the porte-cochère planned for the west side of the building, where the Indian room now sits, would allow exhaust fumes from automobiles to invade the premises.
-A hastily designed Douglas Fir pole porte-cochère entry and parking area were erected on the east side of the hotel to correct this (the logs were replaced in the 1990s).
+A hastily designed Douglas Fir pole porte-cochère entry and parking area were erected on the north side of the hotel to correct this (the logs were replaced in the 1990s).
 This would be the first of many changes to the hotel.
 In 1928, a roof garden and dance hall were converted into a private apartment after the dance hall failed to draw an audience.
 In 1931, the load-bearing trusses in the dining room were reinforced after it was discovered that they were barely adequate to support the snow load on the roof and potential earthquake stresses.

 When Prohibition was rescinded in 1933, a private dining room was converted into the El Dorado Diggins bar, evocative of the California Gold Rush period.
 1943 saw the United States Navy take over the hotel for use as a convalescent hospital for war veterans.
 Some of the changes made to the hotel by the Navy included a repainting of the interior and the enclosure of the original porte-cochère.
 After the war, when few people brought servants with them, the owners converted the chauffeur and maid rooms into guest rooms.

 The 1950s, '60s, and '70s brought several upgrades to the hotel, including fire escapes, a fire alarm system, and a sprinkler system, along with an outdoor swimming pool and automatic elevators, and in the late 1970s, smoke detectors.
 From 2003 to 2004 the roof was overhauled, and virtually the entire slate-tile roof and copper gutter system were replaced.
 Martech Associates, Inc. of Millheim, Pennsylvania, designed the updated roof and served as the general contractor for the project.
 The project cost approximately US$4 million and is notable for its 97 percent material recycling rate.
 An article in the Los Angeles Times on March 13, 2009, stated that seismic retrofits might be needed for the Ahwahnee.